openvinotoolkit/openvino/tools/pot/docs/BestPractices.md

 One of the sources for the ignored scope can be the Accuracy-aware algorithm which can revert layers back to the original precision (see details below).

 ## Accuracy-aware Quantization
 In case when the steps above do not lead to the accurate quantized model you may use the so-called [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) algorithm which leads to mixed-precision models.
-The whole idea behind that is to revert quantized layers back to floating-point precision based on their contribution to the accuracy drop until the desired accuracy degradation with respect to the full-precision model is satisfied.

 A fragment of Accuracy-aware Quantization configuration with default settings is shown below below:
 ```python
 {